The Architect's Academy

 Second.
 I love design.
 And architecture school was all about theory and design.
 But when it came to a deliberate, structured, dependable design process, school was not the place I learned it.
 I've spent years thinking about this and I've developed a process that never fails—that works!
 And it's foolproof.
 In fact, It's a proven process that works when designing just about anything.
 I will teach you this process in extreme detail at The Academy.

 Third.
 The business of architecture is tough.
 In fact, it can be devastating.
 I can't begin to tell you how many people I know that got out of school and absolutely hated what they did as practicing intern or professional architect.
 The truth is that it takes some time, maybe even a long time, to find what you love about the profession.
 It was a long road for me but it doesn't have to be that way for you.
 Now I do what I love and I want to share how I got there with you.

-I've been working with students online for the last five years teaching about design, great architects, architecture, and the profession.
+I've been working with students online for years teaching about design, great architects, architecture, and the profession.
 But unfortunately my practice limits the amount of times I hold the Academy.